City of Regina Homepage

 3. Housing

-In 2021, the City received $7.75 million under the federal government’s Rapid Housing Initiative (RHI) capital funding stream to deliver a minimum of 29 new affordable housing units.
+In 2021, the City of Regina received $7.75 million in capital funding under the Federal government’s Rapid Housing Initiative 2 to deliver a minimum of 29 new affordable housing units.

 Information.